 Ditch Traditional Catering And Bar Options

-Catering is yet another outrageously expensive cost for weddings, but your guests don’t need filet mignon and an open bar to have a good time at your reception.
+Catering is yet another outrageously expensive cost for weddings before you get engaged, but your guests don’t need filet mignon and an open bar to have a good time at your reception.
 Oftentimes, you can ask the venue if you can bring your own appetizers (cheese and cracker plates and fruit salads are perfect) and bring your own alcohol to avoid the surcharges on venue-provided booze.

 The Portable Bar Company points out you can also save money on alcohol by offering your guests a limited bar (specific timeframe or set number of drink tickets per person) or providing only beer and wine (and perhaps champagne for a toast to the newlyweds).

 If your venue allows outside food, then ditching the catering option and having a food truck wedding is an increasingly popular (and affordable) option for weddings.
 If you’re still unsure what to do about your menu, there are also thousands of ideas in the Cheap Wedding Food category on Pinterest to spark your imagination.

 In the age of Spotify and Apple Music, you can save tons of money by self-DJ’ing your wedding you need to think about before you get engaged.
 This option is best if the venue has its own speakers through which you can stream your party playlist and let guests add their favorite tunes throughout the night.

 Sure, there may be more fanfare with a melodious band or a funky DJ who knows all the tricks to keep your guests entertained, but if the cost difference is $0 or $2,000+ then being your own DJ might be best for your wedding.